Home Security Tips That Undermine Burglar Attempts of Penetrating Your Home

 Burglars do not thrive in well-lit properties.
 Increasing or using light in entrance paths, especially at night, will go a long way in keeping thieves away.
 If you look closely, you will notice that crimes are less prevalent in the well-lit streets.
 Note that leaving lights 24 hours will do more harm than good.
 On top of spiking your energy bills, they might attract burglars.

 It is, therefore, best to set up lights in a way that they mimic human activity.
 Installing motion-sensitive lights will, for sure, keep your home safe from break-ins.
 If you are away from your home for some time, you might want to install lights with timers, where they go on and off in different rooms.
-That way, criminals will not know that you are around, and they will be skeptical about breaking into your home.
+That way, criminals will not know that you are around, and they will be sceptical about breaking into your home.

 3. Pay attention to home windows

 The majority of the burglars enter homes through doors and windows.
 Installing windows made of bulletproof glass will go a long way in denying the burglars forced entry into your house.
 Bulletproof glass which is also called ballistic glass is made of multiple layers of glass and plastic, giving it an increased thickness.
 Remember that the thicker the glass, the harder it is to break.
 These will take the burglar a lot of effort to break, and they will buy you enough time to call law enforcement: the burglar will not even make it quarter-way through the break-in.
-Using stronger frames, like ones made of aluminum, will help.
+Using stronger frames, like ones made of aluminium, will help.

 There is more you can do to your windows to enhance the security of your home.
 Window bars will also help in preventing burglars from making their way into your house.
 Some homeowners plant thorny bushes or shrubbery below the windows, and it works!
 Combined with bulletproof glass, your home will be impenetrable.